dotnet/docs/docs/standard/io/how-to-read-text-from-a-file.md

 author: "mairaw"
 ms.author: "mairaw"
 ---
-# How to: Read Text from a File
+# How to: Read text from a file
 The following examples show how to read text synchronously and asynchronously from a text file using .NET for desktop apps.
 In both examples, when you create the instance of the <xref:System.IO.StreamReader> class, you provide the relative or absolute path to the file.

-The following examples assume that the file named TestFile.txt is in the same folder as the application.
+>[!NOTE]

- These code examples do not apply to developing for Windows Store Apps because the Windows Runtime provides different stream types for reading and writing to files.
-For an example that shows how to read text from a file in a Windows Store app, see [Quickstart: Reading and writing files](https://docs.microsoft.com/previous-versions/windows/apps/hh758325(v=win.10)).
-For examples that show how to convert between .NET Framework streams and Windows runtime streams, see [How to: Convert Between .NET Framework Streams and Windows Runtime Streams](../../../docs/standard/io/how-to-convert-between-dotnet-streams-and-winrt-streams.md).
+>These code examples do not apply to developing for Universal Windows (UWP) apps, because the Windows Runtime provides different stream types for reading and writing to files.
+For an example that shows how to read text from a file in a UWP app, see [Quickstart: Reading and writing files](https://docs.microsoft.com/previous-versions/windows/apps/hh758325(v=win.10)).
+For examples that show how to convert between .NET Framework streams and Windows Runtime streams, see [How to: Convert between .NET Framework streams and Windows Runtime streams](../../../docs/standard/io/how-to-convert-between-dotnet-streams-and-winrt-streams.md).

-## Example
+## Example: Synchronous read in a console app
- The following example shows a synchronous read operation within a console application.
-In this example, the text file is opened using a stream reader, the contents are copied to a string, and the string is output to the console.
+The following example shows a synchronous read operation within a console app.
+This example opens the text file using a stream reader, copies the contents to a string, and outputs the string to the console.

+>[!IMPORTANT]
+>The example assumes that a file named *TestFile.txt* already exists in the same folder as the app.

  [!code-csharp[Conceptual.BasicIO.TextFiles#3](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.basicio.textfiles/cs/source3.cs#3)]
  [!code-vb[Conceptual.BasicIO.TextFiles#3](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.basicio.textfiles/vb/source3.vb#3)]

-## Example
+## Example: Asynchronous read in a WPF app
- The following example shows an asynchronous read operation in a Windows Presentation Foundation (WPF) application.
+ The following example shows an asynchronous read operation in a Windows Presentation Foundation (WPF) app.

+>[!IMPORTANT]
+>The example assumes that a file named *TestFile.txt* already exists in the same folder as the app.

  [!code-csharp[Conceptual.BasicIO.TextFiles#6](../../../samples/snippets/csharp/VS_Snippets_CLR/conceptual.basicio.textfiles/cs/source6.cs#6)]
  [!code-vb[Conceptual.BasicIO.TextFiles#6](../../../samples/snippets/visualbasic/VS_Snippets_CLR/conceptual.basicio.textfiles/vb/source6.vb#6)]